At a January 2017 executive order signing, adviser Peter Navarro is third from left behind Trump and Steve Bannon is on the far right.

-The convictions of two former Trump aides who refused to comply with the House Jan.
-6 committee’s information requests could revive a potent tool for holding powerful people accountable.
+The conviction and incarceration of 2 former Trump aides who refused to comply with the House Jan.
+6 committee’s information requests could revive a potent tool for accountability.

 The public hearings of the House Jan.
 6 investigative committee will deal with unprecedented events in American history, but the very investigation of these events has strong precedent.